enonic/lib-static/README.md

 <br/>

 <a name="mutable-assets"></a>
-## Important: mutable assets
+## Important: assets and mutability

-**Immutable assets**, in our context, are files whose content can be _trusted to never change_ without changing the file name. **Mutable assets** on the other hand are any files whose content _may_ change and still keep the same filename/path/URL.
+**Immutable assets**, in our context, are files whose content can be _trusted to never change_ without changing the file name.
+To ensure this, developers should adapt their build setup to [content-hash](https://survivejs.com/webpack/optimizing/adding-hashes-to-filenames/) (or at least [version](https://cloud.google.com/cdn/docs/best-practices#versioned-urls)) the resource file names when updating them.
+Many build toolchains can do this automatically, for example Webpack.

+**Mutable assets** on the other hand are any files whose content _may_ change and still keep the same filename/path/URL.

 <a name="mutable-headers"></a>
 ### Headers